Shreyag016/Shreyag016/README.md

 # 💫 Hi 👋, I'm Shreya Agrawal
-**A passionate Data Analyst || PowerBI developer from India**

-Email Me 👉 ✉️ **shreya.ag256@gmail.com** For Collaboration/Project or Anything Else. 😊😊<br>
+**A passionate about to growing in my career ,picking up a new technical skill , and making a worklife a little less overwhelming**<br>
-🎯 Passionate about QA Testing, Data Analytics, and building meaningful solutions<br>🔍 Skilled in Python, SQL, Power BI,Excel and manual/automated testing<br>📊 Love working with data, solving real-world problems, and continuously learning<br>🚀 Always up for a challenge — currently exploring real-world projects and hackathons<br>📬 Let's connect: LinkedIn
+🔍 Skilled in Python, SQL, Power BI,Excel and manual/automated testing<br>📊 Love working with data, solving real-world problems, and continuously learning<br>🚀 Always up for a challenge — currently exploring real-world projects and hackathons<br>📬 Let's connect: LinkedIn

 ## 🌐 Socials: